 - the forcible transfer of children from the group to another group”.

-In 1919, a court in Turkey, the official successor of the Ottoman Empire, sentenced the leadership of the Young Turks to death in absentia for crimes against humanity.
-Among them were the Minister of the Interior and Grand Vizier Taalat, War Minister Enver and Navy Minister Djemal.
+In 1919, a court in Turkey, official successor to the Ottoman Empire, sentenced the leadership of the Young Turks to death in absentia for crimes against humanity.
+Among them were the Minister of the Interior and Grand Vizier Taalat and War Minister Enver and Navy Minister Djemal.
 Prime Minister Damat Ferit condemned the atrocities of the Young Turks at the Senate meeting of 18 November 1918.
 He repeated this again in May 1919 in the presence of the Ottoman delegation at the Paris peace talks.
-When shortly afterwards Mustafa Kemal, also a member of the Young Turks and sentenced to death by the court, came to the government, he dissolved this court.
+When shortly afterwards Mustafa Kemal, also a member of the Young Turks and sentenced to death by the court, came to government, he dissolved this court.
 Since then, the official language of every Turkish government until today is that there were “tragic events” during the First World War, but never a genocide.
-Many “Young Turks” even made a career in the Republic of Turkey, e.g. Ismet Inönü, who worked under Enver in the War Ministry, was also sentenced to death by the court and later became president and prime minister.
+Many “Young Turks” even made a career in the Republic of Turkey, e.g. Ismet Inönü, who worked under Enver in the War Ministry.
+He was also sentenced to death by the court but later became president and prime minister.

-On June 9, 2000, 126 leading historians worldwide called these “tragic events” genocide, published a full-page ad in the New York Times and called on the world community to recognize this genocide as such.
+On June 9, 2000, 126 leading historians worldwide called the “tragic events” genocide.
+They published a full-page ad in the New York Times and called on the world community to recognize this genocide as such.
 So far, Armenia, France and Sweden have officially recognized these “tragic events” as genocide against the “Christian minorities in the Ottoman Empire”.
 In Turkey, coming to terms with the events and calling them genocide of the period 1915-1918 is considered treason.
 For this reason the Armenian journalist Hrant Dink was murdered by a 17-year-old nationalist on 19 January 2007.
 Dink called for an open approach and dialogue about this period.
-The people behind it were never caught.
+The people behind his killing were never caught.

 The term “genocide of Armenians” has become internationally accepted.
 This is mainly due to the fact that there were many more Armenians, and more Armenians than Suryoye survived and there is a large Armenian community abroad.
 Only 1/3 of the Suryoye survived and remained in the Orient.
 In Turkey the mention of genocide is still punishable by law.
 Therefore they could only come to terms with their wounds of the past in the Diaspora.